Northeast Indiana medical device companies are market share leaders in the $37 billion orthopedic and biologics industry.

 - Other leading institutions in the state offering biomechanical and medical device related programs include the Rose-Hulman Institute of Technology, which offers an applied biology and engineering program and the University of Notre Dame, which offers a graduate program in orthopedic biomechanics and biomaterials.

-- Northeast Indiana currently boasts five STEM (Science, Technology, Engineering, and Math)-focused New Tech High Schools with a sixth scheduled to open in the fall of 2013.
+- Northeast Indiana currently boasts six STEM (Science, Technology, Engineering, and Math)-focused New Tech high schools.

 |Company ||Product ||Employment in FTE |